jptoto/gitdeploymentbook/README.markdown

 1. Install [Cygwin](http://www.cygwin.com) and be sure to install the Perl package.
 It will automatically pull any dependencies you need.
 2. Download [Markdown.pl](http://daringfireball.net/projects/markdown/) from John Gruber's site.
-This is the script we'll use to convert out markdown to html.
+This is the script we'll use to convert our markdown to html.
 There are native windows-ey ways to do this but since I always have Cygwin installed, this way seemed pretty simple.
 Put it somewhere in your PATH where Cygwin will see it. /usr/local/bin would be good.
 3. Download and install [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) and be sure the executable is in your PATH.
 An alternative to wkhtmltopdf is htmldoc.
 The source compiles very nicely in Cygwin but you'll have to check out the help for command line options.